 Once you’ve purchased your chosen model of Firestick, all you need is a TV with an HDMI port, Wi-Fi and an Amazon account.
 There are no hidden extra monthly costs or subscriptions.
 You can start streaming from free services straightaway.
 That is unless you want to subscribe to services such as Netflix, prime video or Hulu.

 Specifically, if you’re buying a Firestick because you’re looking to cut the cord, there are loads of great apps that will give you live TV, TV shows, box sets and movies for free.
 Check out my Streaming Guide for everything you need, from free live TV, movies, sports, PPV events, Kodi information and reviews on paid IPTV services.

 All Firestick models come in a similarly designed box with the same accessories.
 Inside, you will find the remote control, Fire TV Stick, power cable, documentation, 2 AA batteries for the remote control, wall plug and HDMI extender.

 If you’d like to watch an unboxing, jump to 5:27 in my Beginner’s Guide to the Amazon Fire Stick video.

-The Firestick plugs directly into a HDMI port on the back of your TV.
-Or you can use the HDMI extender in order to help get a better Wi-Fi signal and reduce overheating.
+The Firestick plugs directly into an HDMI port on the back of your TV.
+Or you can use the HDMI extender to help get a better Wi-Fi signal and reduce overheating.

-All Firesticks require power and it’s recommended to use the official power cable and wall plug that comes in the box.
+All Firesticks require power, and it’s recommended to use the official power cable and wall plug that comes in the box.
 Plug the micro-USB end into the Firestick and the USB end of the cable into the USB wall plug.
 But, if it’s difficult to get power to your Firestick using the wall plug, if your TV has a USB port, so long as it is 5V, you can power it from there.